-The Board has appointed a compensation committee, which held two meetings.
-The guidelines for compensation of senior executives were adopted by the 2008 Annual General Meeting.
-The Compensation Committee draws up recommendations for the CEO's compensation, decides on compensation for the other members of the executive management, and submits proposals for incentive programs.
-The members of the Compensation Committee are Tom Hedelius (Chairman of the Board and committee chairman) and Sverker Martin-Löf (Vice Chairman of the Board).
-No compensation has been paid for their work on the committee.
+The Board has appointed a compensation committee, which held one meeting.
+The guidelines for compensation of senior executives were adopted by the 2009 Annual General Meeting.
+The Compensation Committee draws up recommendations for the CEO's compensation and decides on compensation for the other members of the executive management.
+The members of the Compensation Committee are Tom Hedelius (Chairman of the Board and Committee Chairman) and Sverker Martin-Löf (Vice Chairman of the Board).
+No compensation has been paid for directors' work on the committee.